Healthdirect Free Australian health advice you can count on.

 • hallucinations (hearing, seeing or smelling things that aren't there)

-• difficulties in breathing
+• difficulties breathing

 • skin rash, itching or hives

-• swelling of the face, lips or tongue or difficulty swallowing
+• swelling of the face, lips, or tongue, or difficulty swallowing

 This is not a full list of side effects.
-For more information about the risks of side effects of temazepam, speak to your doctor or pharmacist.
+For more information about the risks or side effects of temazepam, speak to your doctor or pharmacist.
 You can also read the Consumer Medicines Information (CMI) leaflet about temazepam.

 When should I speak to my doctor?